 If you are looking to up your game a little and want to avoid using the microwave to froth your milk, a steaming wand may be something to look into.
 Microwaves are often tricky to heat milk evenly throughout and avoid overheating, so a steaming wand is a great alternative.

-These tools are used in coffee shops by baristas and work by infusing the milk with steam.
-This creates tiny bubbles and texture that create the amazing foam we all love.
+These tools are used in coffee shops by a barista and work by infusing the milk with steam.
+This creates tiny bubbles, called microfoam, and texture that create the amazing foam we all love.
 For a great Espresso Machine with a Steamer wand, click here.
 Below is a video detailing how to froth milk using a steaming wand.

 If you don’t necessarily want to spend a couple hundred dollars on an espresso machine, you can purchase a handheld frother.
 They are easy to use and, best of all, cheap.
 I recommend the Bean Envy Milk Frother.
 This powerful handheld frother can give you great foam in a matter of fifteen seconds!

 If you have a french press, I suggest this method over the jar method.
 A french press works similarly to a hand-pump milk frother.
 First, heat up the milk and then pour it into the french press, ensuring not to overfill as the milk will increase in volume.